hbctraining/Intro-to-R/lessons/07_intro_tidyverse.md

 ***

-#### Differences between tibbles and data.frames

-The main differences between tibbles and data.frames relate to *printing* and *subsetting*.

-#### Printing
-A nice feature of a tibble is that when printing a variable to screen, it will show only the first 10 rows and the columns that fit to the screen by default.
-This is nice since you don't have to specify head to take a quick look at your dataset.
-If it is desirable to view more of the dataset, the `print()` function can change the number of rows or columns displayed.
+A nice feature of a tibble is that **when printing a variable to screen, it will show only the first 10 rows and the columns that fit to the screen by default**.
+This is nice since you don't have to specify `head()` to take a quick look at your dataset.

 ```r
 # Default printing of data.frame